pnp/pnpcore/docs/using-the-sdk/admin-sharepoint-sites.md

 [!INCLUDE [SharePoint Admin required](fragments/sharepoint-admin-required.md)]

+> [!Note]
+> When the site collection being restored has an associated Microsoft 365 group then this group is also restored.
+This requires the `Group.ReadWrite.All` delegated or application permission.

 A recycled site collection can be restored as long it still sits in the site collection recycle bin.
 To do so use the `RestoreSiteCollection` methods:

 ```csharp